petek222/homework4-influxdb/README.md

 ## Step-1 Create the EC2 Instance

-First install the AWS EC2 instance through AWS console (use AWS free educate account login), please open ports **8086**(influxdb) and **8888**(chronograph) for all external connections when configuring inbound rules of the security group.
+First install the EC2 instance through AWS console (use AWS free educate account login).
+Please choose ubuntu 20.04 as machine image, and t2.micro as instance type.
+Note open the security group to allow incoming connections from anywhere on ports **8086**(influxdb) and **8888**(chronograf).
+You did this in previous assignment for MYSQL and MongoDB.
+It will work similarly here.
+Please watch this [video](https://vanderbilt365.sharepoint.com/sites/TopicsInBigData/Shared%20Documents/General/Instructions/about%20aws%20compute%20instances/Launch%20an%20Amazon%20EC2%20Instance.mp4) for step-by-step instructions.

 Caution: After doing your assignment make sure to shut down the EC2 instance and logout.
 This is necessary to avoid unnecessary charging to your AWS account.
 Follow the instructions carefully to remain within **free tier**.
 That last part is very important.